 Skip to content

-A graph is a collection of points (often referred to as nodes or vertices) connected by lines (often referred to as edges).
+A graph is a collection of points (referred to in graph theory as nodes or vertices) connected by lines (referred to as edges).

 Basic Graph